Gender Pay Gap

 Showing our commitment

-Fostering a culture of inclusivity
+Cultivating a culture of inclusion

 We confirm that all the information we have disclosed is accurate and our statistics have been calculated according to the requirements of The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
 Figures reviewed and verified by Willis Towers Watson.